eliva1e/ITC-Bot/README.md

 # ITC-Bot
-Telegram bot for IT College with schedule and Redmine notifications
+Telegram bot for IT College for schedule notifications